 You may not have cancer, diabetes, heart disease, acne, digestive problems or any other symptoms of unhealthiness.
 This is sometimes true for teens and young adults.

 If an overall healthy lifestyle is not adopted, the likelihood of contracting one or more health problems is high.
 In the US over 40% of people will contract cancer at some point in their life.
 That’s nearly half of all people.

 Add that to the high rate of obesity.
-Plus one third of Americans die from heart disease.
+Plus one quarter of Americans die from heart disease.
 Based on national statistics there’s a good probability you’ll suffer one of these chronic illnesses.